Cross-Dock Door Design under Uncertainty: A two-stage DRO-based lower- and upper-bounding scheme: Computational experiment

-The optimal solution cost, say, $z_{RN}^*=u= 7260.56$ is the same as for ambiguity $\P_{5\%}$.
-Notice that the setting is robust optimization and, on the other hand, $\P_{5\%} \subset \P_{10\%}$.
-As a matter of fact there are in total eleven (black swan) scenarios in the ambiguity set members which outsourcing cost has a high variability, so that it varies from $7602812$ to $14000288$.
+The experiment is similar to the one conducted for set $\P_{5\%}$.
+The optimal solution cost of model LIP-RN \eqref{LIP-RN}, $z_{RN}^*=u= 7260.56$ is the same as for ambiguity $\P_{5\%}$.
+Note that the setting is robust optimization and, on the other hand, $\P_{5\%} \subset \P_{10\%}$.
+In fact, there are a total of eleven black swan scenarios within the ambiguity set, whose outsourcing costs show a high variability.